TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 **User → Frontend → FormData → Flask → extractor.py → ai_client.py → (db.py optional) → Frontend UI.**

 This gives users a seamless, AI-powered resume-JD matching experience from upload to insights.

+("I used multipart/form-data because it’s the only encoding that allows sending both a file and text fields in the same POST request.
+The resume is binary data, and JD is plain text, so multipart lets the frontend package them as separate parts, and the backend can cleanly read them with request.files and request.form."
+Meaning of the Sentence

+“Sends both the file and JD to my backend using a POST /analyze call with multipart/form-data.”

+This means:

+The frontend is making a POST request to your backend endpoint /analyze.

+In that request, the frontend is sending two things together:

+A resume file (PDF/DOCX)

+A text field containing the job description

+To send both a file + text in one request, the request body must use multipart/form-data.)

 ---